Threats To U.S. Elections Aren't Going Away. What Have The 2020 Democrats Proposed?

 Yang is proposing a switch to cellular-based voting on phones, arguing it would increase turnout and strengthen security measures.
 That idea has been met with opposition from experts in the past, who say that security technology is not yet viable to protect phones from possible hacking.

-Although about half of the candidate pool has established a stance on social media or technology, two candidates who have consistently been polling the highest — Former Vice President Joe Biden and Sanders — have been largely absent.
+Although about half of the candidate pool has established a stance on social media or technology, two candidates who have consistently been polling the highest — former Vice President Joe Biden and Sanders — have been largely absent.

 Persily said he doesn't find this too significant.